England squad: Declan Rice earns first call-up for Euro 2020 qualifiers | Goal.com

 Rice earns first England call-up for Euro 2020 qualifiers

-Gareth Southgate has named Declan Rice in his X -man squad for England's upcoming Euro 2020 qualifiers against Czech Republic and Montenegro.
+Gareth Southgate has named Declan Rice in his squad for England's upcoming Euro 2020 qualifiers against Czech Republic and Montenegro.

 Rice only recently switched his allegiance from the Republic of Ireland , with FIFA officially granting the transfer in nationality on March 5.